 That reputation wasn’t an accident.
 Calvin Coolidge relied for a decade on a New York advertising man, Bruce Barton, to shape the public’s perception of him.
 Barton cast Coolidge as an old-fashioned Yankee farmer who would uphold moral standards in a decadent modern age.

 Barton probably had a hand in Coolidge’s reminiscence of the night he took the oath of office — by kerosene lamp, with his wife, on his family farm.
-Calvin Coolidge described how he heard his father coming up the stairs, voice trembling; how his father handed him a report that President Harding had died; how he knelt down and prayed, asking God to bless the American people.
+Calvin Coolidge described how he heard his father coming up the stairs, voice trembling.
+He narrated how his father handed him a report that President Harding had die.
+And he recounted how he knelt down and prayed, asking God to bless the American people.

 Aug.
 3, 1923